DragonSenses/Algorithms/LeetCode/58-length-of-last-word/problem.md

 7. **Counting Characters:**
    - You can count occurrences of specific characters or substrings by iterating through the string using indices.
    - Example: Counting the number of `'l'` characters in the string `"Hello"`.

+## **Intuition**

+The concept is straightforward.
+Essentially, the problem's name hints at the solution:
+1. Identify the last word in the string.
+2. Count the length of that last word.

+However, it's important to consider a few edge cases:

+1. **Empty Input String**: The input string could be empty.
+2. **Trailing Spaces**: There might be trailing spaces in the input string, e.g., "hello    ".
+3. **Single Word**: The string might consist of only one word.

+The challenge lies in devising a solution that is both concise and robust enough to handle all the above cases.